ACHIEVING NET ZERO //

 Geothermal energy captures underground reservoirs of hot water and steam and converts it to electricity or can be used directly to heat or cool buildings.

-The UK government states: It currently delivers less than 0.3% of the UK’s annual heat demand, using only a fraction of the estimated available geothermal heat resource.
+The UK government states: it currently delivers less than 0.3% of the UK’s annual heat demand, using only a fraction of the estimated available geothermal heat resource.

-Heat energy is commonly described as shallow and deep geothermal:
+Heat energy is commonly described as shallow and deep geothermal.

 Shallow Geothermal Energy generally refers to heat stored in the ground up to 200 meters down.
 This heat is mainly created by solar radiation and artificial structures such as flooded coal mines.
 A heat pump is required to modify the temperature from the captured geothermal energy so that it can be used to heat or cool domestic or commercial property

-In the UK although there are geothermal resources across the country, the UK’s current usage is lower than a number of European countries.
+Although there are geothermal resources across the country, the UK’s current usage is lower than a number of European countries.

 • Abandoned mines, such as those in the Midland Valley of Scotland.

-• Hot sedimentary aquifers are large, permeable rock formations that can conduct a sizable amount of groundwater.
+• Hot sedimentary aquifers which are large, permeable rock formations that can conduct a sizable amount of groundwater.

-• Granites with a high heat production, like those in East Grampian and to the north of Inverness, are likely to contain hot, dry rocks.
+• Granites with a high heat production, like those in East Grampian and to the north of Inverness, which are likely to contain hot, dry rocks.

 Currently, there are no deep geothermal plants in the UK.
 For geothermal energy to be viable it will require long term government support, but this is currently held back due to a lack of information relating to the application of technology to extract deep geothermal energy efficiently.